ENGLAND. Bradford. A Teddy Boy combs his hair in the Market Tavern. 1976.

-It came out of a little article I read in the newspaper; a statistic about the number of people who were over a hundred years old.
+It came out of a little article I read in the newspaper—a statistic about the number of people who were over a hundred years old.
 The issue of ageing populations in the Western world has been talked about for some time.
 That piece wrote that in the UK there were more than 10,000 people who were over a hundred years old.
+Wow.

 I thought the same.
 This is a new demographic that hasn't existed on the planet before, and I was just curious to see what these people were like.
 Also how I would feel about being in their position myself.
 So I decided to work on this series of portraits and interviews with centenarians in an attempt to document the phenomenon as it is emerging.
 There are probably 12,000 centenarians in Britain now, and there will soon be 20,000.

-It came like many projects do for me: Something tweaks you and you can't let go.
-I followed that through and got the book published but it's actually not my latest project, that is one on a country of estates; a great sort of English country hall.
+It came like many projects do for me.
+Something tweaks you and you can't let go.
+I followed that through and got the book published.
+It's actually not my latest project, that is one on a country of estates—a great sort of English country hall.
 That's something I've wanted to do for years, but finding the Lord who'd let me run around his place and do whatever I wanted wasn't the easiest thing in the world.
 I did eventually find a place called Holkham Hall, which is a great estate in Norfolk, and I spent about a year photographing life on it.
 As part of my broader interest in England.